Ifethecoder/gotogether/README.md

-# gotogether
-Problem: Students in my class,  Minerva University Class of 2027, flood the class group chat to ask if anyone is going to the same location they are going to, so they can together.
+# Go Together Web Application

-Solution: I have developed a web application that displays information about who is going to a place from a particular location and by what time.
-Students can fill a form indicating their current location, intended destination and intended departure time.
-The content of the form is displayed on a web page for other students to see.
-Information from the form is stored in a database, rendered on the server side, and displayed using HTML on the home page.
-A student can view the website and get the contact of someone going to a place they also want to go to, and they both can go together.
-Users must be logged in to fill the form or view information on the website.
+Welcome to the Go Together web application!
+This project aims to connect students going to the same destination by providing a platform to share plans and contact information.
+Users can submit their current location, intended destination, and departure time through a user-friendly form.
+The submitted data is stored in a database, rendered on the server side, and displayed on the home page using HTML.

+Features:
+Outing Plans Display:

+Submitted outing plans are dynamically displayed on the web page, allowing students to see who is going to a particular destination and when.
+Connect with Travel Buddies:

+Students can use the website to find others going to the same destination.
+The platform facilitates communication by providing contact information.
+User Authentication:

+To ensure the security and authenticity of the data, users must be logged in to access the form submission feature and view travel information.
+How It Works:
+User Submission:

+Students fill out a form with details about their current location, intended destination, and departure time.
+Data Storage:

+The submitted information is securely stored in a database for future reference.
+Server-Side Rendering:

+The server dynamically renders the content on the home page, providing an up-to-date display of outing plans.
+Connecting Travelers:

+Users can browse the website to find fellow students going to the same destination and connect with them for a shared journey.
+Usage:
+Log In:

+Users must log in to the platform to fill out form or browse information.
+Fill Out the Form:

+Once logged in, students can submit their outing plans by filling out the provided form.
+Browse Travel Information:

+Users can explore the home page to view outing plans submitted by other students.
+Connect with Other Students:

+Find someone heading to the same destination and plan your journey together.

 Tools: